 The most popular hiking area in the Sierra Nevada mountains, especially around Lake Tahoe.
 Among the top trails are the 195-miles (314-km) Sierra High Route, and John Muir Trail (JMT).
 There are trails for all fitness levels and duration as well.

 Among our favorite hiking areas are the Shasta-Trinity and Whiskeytown regions with a fewer crowd than in the Sierra Nevada, Point Reyes and Muir Woods National Parks close to San Francisco, Yosemite National Park valley and Tuolumne Meadows, and Lassen National Park for its volcanic environment.

 Kayaking in Northern California

-Several lakes like Lake Tahoe and its famous Emerald Bay, but also Lake Almanor, and Mono Lake, are fantastic for a relaxing kayak experience.
+Like Lake Tahoe and its famous Emerald Bay and Lake Almanor and Mono Lake, several lakes are fantastic for a relaxing kayak experience.
 Those looking for more exciting kayaking experiences can go sea kayaking along the Mendocino Coast searching for sea caves, at the Elkhorn Slough at Moss Landing for birdwatching, or Point Reyes Tomales Bay for its night bio-luminescence kayak tours.
 Monterey Bay offers incredible yet challenging coastal kayaking.